2025-2026 CREATIVE SECTOR AGENDA

 Share your support by endorsing the PLACE Act.

-HOW YOU CAN SUPPORT THE LEGISLATIVE AGENDA
+HOW TO SUPPORT THE AGENDA

 Question: Can a 501(c)(3) non-profit organization endorse legislation without jeopardizing its tax-exempt status?
 Answer: Yes!
 Check out our guide for nonprofits to learn more.